Cortex2OP/travel-journal/README.md

-was bored, made this in 2 hours using react. components weren't hardcoded, but dynamically rendered using some data from a source.
+made this in a couple of hours using react as practice for more dynamic data rendering from external sources.

 https://sanjin-pajic.github.io/travel-journal